music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 This rhythm is called a [tresillo](https://en.wikipedia.org/wiki/Tresillo_(rhythm)), which comes from afro-cuban music and made it's way into modern pop through Kygo and then ["Sorry"](https://open.spotify.com/track/09CtPGIpYB4BrO8qb1RGsF?si=f200a928bbde4808) by Justin Bieber.
-It marks the "1", "1a", and "2&".
-So how do does this fit with our West Coast Swing timing?
+It marks the `1`, `1a`, and `2&`.

-The "1" lines up, but none of the other counts do.
-Some of you might suggest dancing the "1", "1a", "2", which gets us two of out of three steps matching the music. but I've never actually seen anyone do this in real life.
-Dancing "1,1a,2" increases emphasis on the "2", but the "2" isn't even marked by the music.
-Most people even up dancing straight triples, 1,1&,2, which is smother, but it means two out of three of your steps aren't even marked by the music.
+How do does this fit with our West Coast Swing timing?
+The `1` lines up, but none of the other counts do.
+Some of you might suggest dancing a swung triple, e.g. `1 a2`, which gets us two out of three steps matching the music. but I've never actually seen anyone do this in real life.
+Dancing `1 a2` increases emphasis on the `2`, but the `2` isn't even marked by the music, so it feels odd mark that with your movement.
+Most people end up dancing straight triples (`1 & 2`), which is smoother, but it means two out of three of your steps aren't even marked by the music.
 If this song gets played in a competition and someone is judging your timing, what are rhythm are they going to compare your foot strike too?
 The basic West Coast Swing rhythm?
 Or the rhythm of the music?
 I'm not going to answer that question here, but the fact that is there is conflict between our footwork rhythm and the musical rhythm, means I wouldn't consider this a WCS song.
-Interestingly, Ed Sheeran's acoustic version of this song has a different rhythm:
+Interestingly, Ed Sheeran's acoustic version of this song has a different
+rhythm:

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/5ULRlgiSPSKTaJN1vU9yso?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

 See how the acoustic version *does* mark the `2`, with a `1a2` rhythm?
-I haven't

 This isn't to say the presence of a tresillo always makes a song a not appropriate for West Coast Swing though.
 For example, "Josephine" has a persistent tresillo played by a synth, but it's quiet